 This article discusses the benefits of performing mindfulness with others and describes activities that work well in a group setting.

-Before you read on, you might like to download our three Mindfulness Exercises for free.
+Before you continue, you might like to download our three Mindfulness Exercises for free.
 These science-based comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life and also give you tools to enhance the mindfulness of your groups.

 This article contains: